bigcommerce/dev-docs/markdown/legacy/v2-catalog-products/v2-products.md

 <!-- theme: error -->

-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> It is recommended to use the new [Catalog Products](/api-reference/catalog/catalog-api)

 </div>
 </div>